Walodja1987/xns/README.md

 **Additional comments:**
 - Private namespace creators receive **0%** of name registration fees (contract owner receives 10%).
-- Names in private namespaces can **only** be registered via sponsorship (`registerNameWithAuthorization`), never via public `registerName`.
+- Names in private namespaces can be registered by the namespace creator via `registerName`, or via sponsorship (`registerNameWithAuthorization`) for others.
-- The namespace creator has **permanent exclusive rights** to sponsor name registrations in their private namespace (no 30-day limit).
+- The namespace creator has **permanent exclusive rights** to register names in their private namespace (no 30-day limit).

 ### Namespace Registration via Etherscan